LittleRichard/learntocode/python101/000_commands_cheatsheet.md

 useful and you'll use it a ton.
 - Terminal will (mostly) expect you to enter arguments separated by spaces, so do yourself a favor and NEVER USE FILE NAMES WITH SPACES.
 It's usable, but annoying.
+- Tab-completion is your best friend!
+There's no need to type out the full names of scripts, folders, or even programs!
+Type a few characters and hit tab to let the terminal type it out the rest of the way.
+Not working?
+There are probably multiple things with that name and you need to add more characters for your computer to be sure.
 - If you ever issue a `sudo` command, this means that you are telling the computer to execute the command after the word `sudo` as a Super User (AKA an admin).
 It will prompt you for a password, which should be the same one you logged in with.
 It will